All great writing starts with a few well-chosen words, a unique voice, and — according to my guest and colleague — a love for your audience.

 Sonia Simone is a true original, a prolific author, educator, and speaker who has written countless well-chosen words for Copyblogger (I consulted a team of experts, and we literally couldn’t count them all).

-As Senior Editor and Publisher of Copyblogger.com, Chief Marketing Officer of Copyblogger Media, and Head Educatrix over at Authority — a program designed to teach every aspect of creating an online presence that works for your business goals — she is a true authority on copywriting and producing the kind of content that builds a business.
+As Senior Editor and Publisher of Copyblogger.com, Chief Content Officer of Copyblogger Media, and Head Educatrix over at Authority — a program designed to teach every aspect of creating an online presence that works for your business goals — she is a true authority on copywriting and producing the kind of content that builds a business.

 When Seth Godin appeared in The Writer Files, he listed Sonia as one of his favorite authors.
 When I asked him to comment on Sonia’s appearance in this series, he asked me to quote him: